Voice of Reason (political party)

-The Voice of Reason (Φωνή Λογικής, FL) is a far-right ultranationalist political party in Greece.
+Voice of Reason (Φωνή Λογικής, FL) is a far-right ultranationalist political party in Greece.
 It was established in 2023 by Afroditi Latinopoulou, a lawyer and former tennis player.

 History

 The party was originally founded as "Homeland" (Πατρίδα), but was excluded from the May 2023 Greek legislative election by the Supreme Court due to a dispute over the name and symbol of the Patriotic Force for Change (PATRIDA) party, to which Latinopoulou had previously belonged.
 The party was subsequently renamed and took part in the snap June 2023 Greek legislative election, receiving 0.43% of the vote.
 In the 2024 European Parliament election, it received just over the electoral threshold of 3%, electing its leader Afroditi Latinopoulou as an MEP.
 On 8 July 2024 the party joined the Patriots for Europe group in the European Parliament.